 Strikes and Outs

-A batter strikes out in Wiffle ball if he swings at the pitched ball and doesn't foul tip it on the third strike.
+A batter strikes out in Wiffle ball if he swings at the pitched ball and does not foul tip it on the third strike.
 Under Major League Wiffleball rules, the strike zone must be 3 feet high and 1 1/2 feet wide.

 The first two foul tips do count as strikes, however.
 Although a foul tip caught in the batter's box does not constitute an out, a fly ball caught in either fair or foul territory does.

 A third way a batter can be out is to hit a ground ball that is caught while the ball is in motion in fair territory.
 Wiffle Ball Inc. says that bunting is not allowed and that a batter cannot be walked to a base because of balls.

 Carol Sarao is an entertainment and lifestyle writer whose articles have appeared in Atlantic City Weekly, The Women's Newspaper of Princeton, and New Millennium Writings.
 She has interviewed and reviewed many national recording acts, among them Everclear, Live, and Alice Cooper, and received her Master of Fine Arts degree in writing from Warren Wilson College.